MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/variables-pane/variable-manipulation.md

 | <, <=    | Less than/less than or equal       |
 | >, >=    | Greater than/greater than or equal |

 Keep in mind that comparisons, when evaluated, produce either **True** or **False** as a value.
-Naturally, comparisons can only be performed between values of the same type.
+Naturally, comparisons can only be done between values of the same type.

 **Logical operators**